Korean diet to lose belly fat?

 Why are some Koreans, blubbery?

-Have you ever wondered why most Koreans are skinny?
-According to the CIA’s factbook on the world’s obesity rate of 2016, South Korea is number 184, at the bottom of the list.
+According to the CIA’s factbook on the world’s obesity rate of 2016, South Korea is number 184, nearly at the bottom of the list.

 Do you know where the US rank?
 It is number twelve in the world.
 Do you know one of the significant factors?
 Diet.

-But there are the anomalies, the rarities, the 4 percent of Korea that is obese.
+But there are the anomalies, the rarities, the 4 percent of Korea that are obese.

 This number is continually increasing.
 Mainly due to the popularization of the Western diet.